 What are Vitamins and Supplements?

 Vitamins are special nutrients that your dog needs for survival.
 If your dog isn't getting the necessary vitamins from food, then he can get it from a pill that's packed with plenty of vitamins to make up for the deficit.
-Some dogs will benefit from extra vitamins if they're sick, or if their bodies have a hard time absorbing a particular vitamin.
+Some dogs will benefit from extra vitamins if they're sick, like giving Denamarin for dogs with liver disease, or if their bodies have a hard time absorbing a particular vitamin.
 Supplements add a new dietary element to your dog's regimen: whether it comes in liquid, pill, or solid form, a supplement is essentially any edible ingredient that has potential health benefits.
 Many herbs, for example, have health benefits if taken in the appropriate amounts, and can be given to your pet in the form of a supplement.

 Does my Pet Need a Vitamin or Supplement?